 You can also check out Hotel Tonight for great last-minute rates at hotels.

-4. Look for Savings Apps on Tickets, Restaurants, and Attractions.
+How To Save on Tickets, Restaurants, and Attractions.

 AAA offers many discounts for theme parks, zoos, aquariums, museums, city tours, and sports tickets.